top of page

 Each cat that is a potential breeding cat is tested for FELV & FIV, has a fecal and upper respiratory panel run, DNA tested for over 50 genetic diseases, HCM scanned or from HCM free proven lines, knees and hips check, teeth and gums examined and jaw checked for proper alignment.

 Females do not start breeding until age 1.
-They will have 1-2 litters per year depending on size of litters and health of queen.
+They will have 1-2 litters per year depending on size of litters and the health of the queen.
 A queen will stay in a breeding program until around age 4.
 Males are also retired around age 4.
 When they retire, they are altered and placed in a pet home.

 Absolutely.
 We only allow kittens to go unaltered to breeders we know very well.
 Devons are extremely fragile as kittens and are a tough breed to breed.
 Experience is needed or having the experience of a trusted mentor is essential.
 Our kittens are also FELV/FIV tested, fecal tested, microchipped, up to date on vaccines including rabies.
 We provide a health certificate from our veterinarian.

 Devons mature far slower than most cats.
 To undergo anesthesia they must be at least 3 pounds.
 I like my kittens to have 2-3 FVRCP vaccines and also rabies vaccine before they leave.
-It does cost me more to keep kittens longer however I want to make 100 percent certain they are healthy and ready to go before leaving..
+It does cost me more to keep kittens longer however I want to make 100 percent certain they are healthy and ready to go before leaving.

 I offer a 5 year health guarantee against congenital defects.
 This is far longer than what most breeders offer, I believe in the health of my cats and kittens and stand behind my lines.